By Tim Lambert

 In 1952 Fulgencio Batista staged a coup in Cuba and became its dictator.
 At that time compared to other Latin American countries Cuba was prosperous and its people had a relatively high standard of living.
 Literacy rates were high and health care was relatively good.
 Education in Cuba was of a high standard.
 Cuba was known for its writers.

 Then in 1959, Fidel Castro led a revolution in Cuba.
 However, Castro did not bring freedom to Cuba.
-Instead, he made himself dictator.
+Instead, he made himself a dictator.
 Castro introduced a repressive Communist regime.
 Independent labor unions were made illegal and all political dissent was crushed. n However the lesson of history is that Socialism does not work.
 The Cuban economy stagnated during the 1960s and 1970s.

 Meanwhile, Cuba became a satellite of the Soviet Union.
 Many people fled Communism.
 Many Cubans escaped to the USA.
 Many more died trying.
 (Many people drowned trying to cross the sea).